Kumki (film): Development

-In a December 2012 interview to Nikhil Raghavan of The Hindu, Prabhu Solomon felt that the success of his previous film Mynaa was because by producing and directing the film, it helped him have creative freedom and pay more attention to detail.
+In a December 2012 interview to Nikhil Raghavan of The Hindu, Prabhu Solomon felt that the success of his previous film Mynaa was due to his having produced and directed it, which afforded him the creative freedom to pay more attention to detail.
 He realised that Kumki would be a bigger venture and that he "didn’t want anything to go wrong."
 At that time, director N. Lingusamy and N. Subash Chandrabose, owners of the production company Thirrupathi Brothers offered to bankroll the film, much to Solomon's delight.

 Casting

 Solomon wanted a new face for the role of Bomman, for which over 60 auditions were held.
 Vikram Prabhu, who participated in the auditions, was selected.
 Vikram had earlier worked as an assistant director for films like Sarvam (2009) and Aasal (2010).

 Filming

 The film which was earlier titled as Komban, was shot across the forests of Kerala and Karnataka.
 The film was shot at athirappalli falls and Munnar.
 Later, some scenes were shot in Kerala in dense jungles as well as at Jog Falls and on the Orissa border.
 For the climax portion, producers bought two-acres of land to shoot a scene where elephants destroy the land.
 Solomon shot the film mostly during the day, especially in morning and evening time, to create the right feel for the scenes.
 Solomon also wished to explore his love of nature through Kumki.
 The elephant, Manickam, was around 12 feet tall.